rdiez/Tools/AnnotateWithTimestamps/README.txt

     third data packed arrived 203 ms later with 2 more bytes ('e' and 'f').

     I wrote this tool mainly to help troubleshoot data timing issues over serial ports.
-But this script can read from any file descriptor, so you can use it with sockets, FIFOS, etc.
+But this script can read from stdin or from any file, so you can use it for example with FIFOs.

 USAGE
-    perl AnnotateWithTimestamps.pl [options] -- <filename>
+    perl AnnotateWithTimestamps.pl [options] [--] <filename>

     If you always want the English thousands separator (',') and decimal separator ('.') in the date stamp and time delta values, no matter what